URGENT ALERT

 of Ukrainian refugees are women or children

-Nearly half of Ukrainian refugees are women and one-third are children, which brings an increased risk of gender-based violence, abuse, and exploitation.
+Nearly half of Ukrainian refugees are women and one-quarter are children, all of whom are at an increased risk of gender-based violence, abuse, and exploitation.

 Our Impact